Karitham/cert-manager-webhook-variomedia/README.md

 We have provided a Helm chart to ease the installation of the Variomedia webhook.

+When specifying the groupName parameter, make sure to use a name in your cluster's domain.
+If you set that differently from "cluster.local", you'll need to use the proper domain suffix both as a Helm value and when creating the (Cluster)Issuer (see below).

 ## Configuration

-In addition to installing the webhook, you will also need to configure the according webhook and cert-manager Issuer.
+In addition to installing the webhook, you will also need to configure it and create at least one cert-manager Issuer.

 Configuration of the webhook consists in providing the according secrets for each DNS domain you